mrfoto/mrfoto.github.io/_posts/posts/2020-10-04-back-up-your-backups.md

 Back then I bought a Drobo Gen2, put 4 drives in, and copied all my photos there.
 I then took another drive, and copied all the photos up to that point to it, and took it to my grandparents home.
 This worked well, but I wasn’t completely satisfied, since that last drive wasn’t being updated at all.
 So, I was still quite exposed.

 Then I moved to Ljubljana, and got access to a fast fiber network.
-One of the first things I got was a [Backblaze subscription](https://secure.backblaze.com/r/01gg2v) — **unlimited online backup** for $60/Computer/Year to back up.
+One of the first things I got was a [Backblaze subscription](https://secure.backblaze.com/r/01gg2v) — **unlimited online backup** for $60/Computer/Year.
 A bargain for a peace of mind.
 This took care of that final check.
 Now all my files are on an offsite location and always up to date.

-I also upgraded to [Drobo 5Dt](https://www.drobo.com/storage-products/5Dt/) because I wanted to put in another drive and the Gen2 was getting a bit slow for my daily use.
+I also upgraded to [Drobo 5Dt](https://www.drobo.com/storage-products/5Dt/) because I wanted to put in another drive, and the Gen2 was getting a bit slow for my daily use.
 So far, so good.

 ## One is none.
 Turns out: two is none as well.
+And three.
+And even four?

 It was a calm Friday afternoon on March 27 when my Drobo started making loud noises.
 Oh-oh.
 I see a red light.
 Meaning drive failure.
 First reaction: panic, cold sweat.
 But I repeat some stoic thoughts in my head and calm down.
 Drives fail.
 It’s normal.
 That’s why I have a Drobo in the first place.

 Then, mere 10 minutes later, another red light.
 Another dead drive.
 This…this is not good.
 This is **bad**.
-I turn all red and start sweating like crazy. _Knees weak, arms are heavy_.
+I turn all red myself and start sweating like crazy. _Knees weak, arms are heavy_.
 You know the feeling.
 It’s not a nice one.
 I keep repeating stoic thoughts, but they don’t have much of an effect on me now.
 It’s a true showing of how much I still have to learn to practice.

 My Drobo was configured to handle 2 drive failures.
 However, the drives that failed were the biggest ones.
 2 times 8 TB that I bought together about a year back.
 But now Drobo was not just in recovery mode, shuffling data around, it was also out of free space.
 Not good. **Not good**.